Ciunkos/ciunkos.com/src/blog/posts/debugging-javascript-the-basics/index.md

 Running the same code shows clearly that something is wrong with age comparison - it should be opposite.
 However, after fixing that issue, still we get an `undefined` result.

-That is because in the for loop the index gets out of the array's bounds [0, people.length - 1].
-The for's condition should be less-than, not less-than-or-equals.
+That is because in the for loop the index gets out of the array’s bounds [0, people.length - 1].
+The for’s condition should be less-than, not less-than-or-equals.
 Thats a very common issue, just remember:

 > Don't use classic `for` loops - they are very prone to [off-by-one errors](https://en.wikipedia.org/wiki/Off-by-one_error)!